ddmitov/perl-executing-browser-qtwebengine/doc/application-directory.md

 The PEB Application Directory must be one of the following:

-* an existing directory submitted as a full path in the only command-line argument of PEB
+* an existing directory submitted as a full or relative path in the only command-line argument of PEB

-* an existing directory named ``app`` and located in the directory of the PEB executable
+* an existing directory named ``app`` and located in the current working directory of PEB

 All Perl scripts started by PEB must be located within the PEB Application Directory and its subdirectories.